 Megan brings her business law skills, in addition to her great work ethic and listening skills, to her practice at Farleigh Wada Witt.
 Megan supports the firm’s business, estate planning, financial services and real estate practices with research, analysis and preparation of entity documents, contracts and other necessary compliance documents.

 Prior to joining Farleigh Wada Witt, Megan was a judicial clerk for the Honorable Stephen K. Bushong at the Multnomah County Circuit Court.
 While clerking, Megan gained valuable insight into the judicial system and served members of the public by helping them understand the rules and procedures of the court.

 Originally from Oahu, Hawaii, Megan moved to Oregon to attend Willamette University first as an undergraduate and then as a law student.
 During law school, she served as the notes and comments editor of the Willamette Law Review, the business editor of the Social Justice and Equity Law Journal, a writer for Willamette Law Online's US Supreme Court subscription, and a student assistant for a Legal Research and Writing course.
 In addition, Megan served as president of the Asian Pacific American Law Students Association.
-Megan continues to enjoy being involved in the Oregon legal community, through her memberships in the Multnomah Bar Association, the Oregon Asian Pacific American Bar Association, and the Oregon Filipino American Lawyers Association.
+Megan continues to enjoy being involved in the Oregon legal community, as the treasurer of the Oregon State Bar Diversity Section and as a board member of the Oregon Asian Pacific American Bar Association

 Played the viola | Has a black belt in karate | Backpacked around Europe for three weeks